solegalli/trainindatablog/_posts/2023-05-25-feature-importance-with-python.md

 from yellowbrick.model_selection import FeatureImportances
 ```

-Now, we load the house price data set, and to follow best practices, we split the data into train
+Now, we load the house price data set as a dataframe.
+To follow best practices, we split the data into train
 and test.
 The importance of the features should be assessed only using the training data, so if
 we select features based on it, we have a completely naive test set for a fair evaluation.